 Hopefully these little schooling creatures will inspire the four RBer’s and any passers-by whom struggled for years without any windows in this space.
 We have been working out the logistics of adding Lego décor to the tank.
 Keep an eye out for a follow-up post regarding that.
 If anyone has any ideas, please leave them in the comments section.

-Ronnie Schwartz is the CTO and founder of RustyBrick, an agile web development firm that creates effective web applications and focuses on finding the right balance between time to production and software quality to get clients in front of their customers quickly and effectively.
-Ronnie brings over twenty years of innovative design, programming and web management expertise to the table.
+Ronnie Schwartz is the CTO and founder of RustyBrick, an agile web & mobile development firm that creates effective applications and focuses on finding the right balance between time to production and software quality to get clients in front of their customers quickly and effectively.
+Ronnie brings over twenty years of innovative design, programming and management expertise to the table.